 - The degree of permanence of the working relationship between the worker and the potential employer.
 The DOL would lean towards classifying a work as an independent contractor if the working relationship is definite in duration or sporadic, rather than indefinite in duration or continuous.

 - Whether the work is part of an integrated unit of production.
 Under this factor, the DOL intends to analyze whether an individual works in circumstances similar to a production line.
 To the extent the worker is an integral part of a company’s production process, then the DOL will lean towards classifying the worker as an employee.

 In the event the proposed rule becomes a final rule, then employers will need to re-evaluate whether certain workers are properly classified as independent contractors or employees.
 Further, employers should ensure that they are following state laws concerning the classification or workers as independent contractors or employees, if applicable.

 Asha Echeverria Elected Chair of the Portland Regional Chamber of Commerce Board of Directors

 Asha Echeverria, Shareholder and Chair of the Construction Practice Group, was elected as the new Chair of the Portland Regional Chamber of Commerce Board of Directors.
 The PRCC supports regional businesses through professional development, marketing, business building, and advocacy efforts.
 It is an organization dedicated to helping link people and organizations together, and it provides a strong voice to advocate for the region’s professional community at both the local and state level.

 Mechanic’s Liens – A Three State Survey of NH, ME & MA

-Please join our Bernstein Shur construction attorneys for a virtual seminar in partnership with the Associated Builders and Contractors – NH/VT Chapter regarding the basics of the mechanic’s lien laws in New Hampshire, Maine & Massachusetts.
+Please join our Bernstein Shur construction attorneys for a virtual seminar in partnership with the Associated Builders and Contractors – NH/VT Chapter regarding the basics of the mechanic’s lien laws in New Hampshire, ME & Massachusetts.